 If you are not able to work your scheduled shift, for any reason, you are responsible to find coverage.
-Only if you have exhausted all possibilities you MUST call the restaurant/Inn/facility where you are employed and speak to the manager on duty.
+Only if you have exhausted all possibilities, you MUST call the restaurant/Inn/facility where you are employed and speak to the manager on duty.
+Hot Schedules is available to post shifts for coverage amongst fellow co-workers.